El Tatio: Geological history

 The El Tatio volcanic group has likewise been dated to be less than one million years old, and its lavas overlie the older formations.
 Volcan Tatio erupted mafic (Note: A volcanic rock relatively rich in iron and magnesium, relative to silicon.) lavas probably during the Holocene; later this volcano was reinterpreted to be of Pleistocene age.
 Petrological data suggest that over time the erupted lavas of the El Tatio volcanic group have become more mafic, with older products being andesitic and later ones basaltic-andesitic.

-There is no recorded historical volcanism in the El Tatio area and volcanism has not directly affected it for about 27,000 years.
+There is no recorded historical volcanism (Note: Although post-glacial faulting may have taken place.) in the El Tatio area, with sinter deposition undisturbed by eruptions for the past 27,000 years - the youngest volcanic events in the area appear to be either 118,000 or 34,000 years old.
 Based on the rates of sinter precipitation and the thickness of the sinter deposits, it has been estimated that the sinters at El Tatio started to form between 4,000 and 1,500 years ago; these age estimates were not based on direct dating of the deposits, however, and older sinter deposits extend past the present-day geothermal field.
-Later, radiocarbon dating of the sinter deposits found that their deposition began after the end of the last ice age, an observation endorsed by the presence of glacial deposits beneath the sinter and radiocarbon dating evidence that sinter deposition began after glaciers retreated.
+Later, radiocarbon dating of the sinter deposits found that their deposition began after the end of the last ice age, an observation endorsed by the presence of glacial deposits beneath the sinter and radiometric dating of the deposits; however, traces of earlier activity may have been removed by glacial erosion.
+This may reflect a direct influence of glaciers or of post-glaciation events like the Lake Tauca wet period on geothermal activity.
 Research published in 2020 suggests that the geothermal activity commenced in the southern part of the field about 27,000–20,000 years ago and spread northwards, reaching the western part of the field less than 4,900 years ago.
 Secular variations in the deposition rate have been found, with an increase noted in the last 2,000 years.